-To date no formal consultation has occurred with either the South West Aboriginal Land and Sea Council or local Noongar people regarding management of the SSR.
+This management plan was referred to the South West Aboriginal Land and Sea Council for comment, but no formal consultation has occurred with local Noongar people regarding management of the SSR.
 A lack of effective consultation with Noongar people and their representatives could lead to poor management decisions, conflict of use on the reserve and the degradation of Aboriginal values.